openhealthcare/Covid-19-Reference-Library/content/_data_elements/covid-19_critical_care_data.md

 data_processor_organisations: ""
 collecting_and_sharing_governance: ""
 first_letter: C
+new: New
 ---
 From DOS (Directory of Services).
-More detail provided in the adult critical care bed state definitions document
+More detail provided in the adult critical care bed state definitions document.